cloudfoundry/bosh-aws-cpi-release/docs/development.md

 ## Development

-The release requires the Ruby gem Bundler (used by the vendoring script):
+The release requires Ruby version 2.1.2 and the Ruby gem Bundler (used by the vendoring script):

 ```
 gem install bundler